Matt Wallner Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the 10th-best in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners have a 3.84 team ERA that ranks sixth across all MLB pitching staffs.
+- The Mariners have the fifth-ranked team ERA across all MLB pitching staffs (3.83).

-- Mariners pitchers combine to allow 109 home runs (1.1 per game), the 10th-fewest in the league.
+- Mariners pitchers combine to give up 109 home runs (1.1 per game), the seventh-fewest in the league.

+- Kirby (9-8) is aiming for his 10th victory when he gets the starting nod for the Mariners in his 20th start of the season.
+He has a 3.23 ERA in 119 2/3 innings pitched, with 103 strikeouts.

-- In his last appearance on Thursday, the righty tossed six innings against the Minnesota Twins, giving up three earned runs while surrendering six hits.
+- His last time out was on Thursday against the Minnesota Twins, when the righty went seven scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.